freedomofpress/securedrop.org/README.rst

     make dev-attach-django #attach a shell to the python process

 You should be able to hit the web server interface at http://localhost:8000.
-You can directly access the database on port `15432` (see further below)
+You can also directly access the database (see further below).
+Note that you'll need to populate the database with development data using ``make dev-createdevdata``.

 Updating Requirements
 +++++++++++++++++++++